 No Man's Land

 This Batman crossover was the 80-issue crossover before those were really a thing, but that’s because it was really five storylines in one major crossover.
 In the series, a 7.6 earthquake in the city of Gotham so devastates the city that the US Government blows up all bridges and isolates it as a “no man’s land.”
 It leads to an epic story In which Gotham City is divided up into various villainous gang lands.
 It introduced Cassandra Cain as the new Batgirl (after a brief run by Huntress in the costume).
 The way it ended, with help from Bane and Lex Luthor (neither of whom were acting very altruistically), saw the death of Jim Gordon’s wife Sarah at the hands of the Joker, and a Bat-family that had been tested, but ultimately expanded.

 “Who do you trust?”
 The biggest crossover ever, with a shocking total of 219 issues, this was a story in which literally anyone could actually be a Skrull, the shape-shifting aliens that had plagued the Marvel Universe for decades.
 They’d been slowly but surely replacing Marvel characters for years, with characters like Elektra, Spider-Woman, and Mockingbird all having been replaced.
 The series also introduced all-new Super Skrulls designed around new groups of heroes, with Avengers-themed and even X-Men-themed Super Skrulls.
-Some aspect of this story will likely be included in or soon after the Captain Marvel movie, which will introduce Skrulls to the MCU.
+Some aspect of this story could show up in the MCU, as Captain Marvel recently introduced Skulls to that universe.

 Secret Wars (2015)